via Homebrew

-Hadolint is a specialized linter for Dockerfiles that analyzes Docker build files for adherence to best practices and common issues.
-It parses Dockerfiles into an Abstract Syntax Tree (AST) and applies rules to detect problems like security vulnerabilities, performance issues, and style violations.
-The tool integrates with ShellCheck to lint Bash code within RUN instructions, providing comprehensive analysis of both Dockerfile syntax and embedded shell commands.
+Hadolint is a Dockerfile linter that parses Dockerfiles into an Abstract Syntax Tree (AST) and applies rules to validate Docker best practices.
+The tool integrates with ShellCheck to lint bash code inside RUN instructions, providing comprehensive validation beyond basic Dockerfile syntax.
+It supports multiple output formats including TTY, JSON, checkstyle, codeclimate, and SARIF.

 # via Homebrew